Closed-circuit television: Sweden

+United Kingdom

 In the United Kingdom, the Data Protection Act 1998 imposes legal restrictions on the uses of CCTV recordings and mandates the registration of CCTV systems with the Data Protection Agency.
 In 2004, the successor to the Data Protection Agency, the Information Commissioner's Office, clarified that this required registration of all CCTV systems with the Commissioner and prompt deletion of archived recordings.
-However, subsequent case law (Durant vs. FSA) limited the scope of the protection provided by this law, and not all CCTV systems are currently regulated.
+However, subsequent case law (Durant v Financial Services Authority) limited the scope of the protection provided by this law, and not all CCTV systems are currently regulated.

 A 2007 report by the UK Information Commissioner's Office highlighted the need for the public to be made more aware of the growing use of surveillance and the potential impact on civil liberties.
 In the same year, a campaign group claimed that the majority of CCTV cameras in the UK are operated illegally or are in breach of privacy guidelines.
 In response, the Information Commissioner's Office rebutted the claim and added that any reported abuses of the Data Protection Act are swiftly investigated.
 Even if there are some concerns arising from the use of CCTV such as involving privacy, more commercial establishments are still installing CCTV systems in the UK.
 In 2012, the UK government enacted the Protection of Freedoms Act which includes several provisions related to controlling the storage and use of information about individuals.
 Under this Act, the Home Office published a code of practice in 2013 for the use of surveillance cameras by government and local authorities.
 The code wrote that "surveillance by consent should be regarded as analogous to policing by consent."

+Philippines

 In the Philippines, the main laws governing CCTV usage are Data Privacy Act of 2012 and the Cybercrime Prevention Act of 2012.
 The Data Privacy Act of 2012 (Republic Act No. 10173) is the primary law that governs data privacy in the Philippines.
 The Act mandates that the privacy of individuals must be respected and protected.
 The law applies to CCTV cameras as they collect and process personal data.
 The Cybercrime Prevention Act of 2012 (Republic Act No. 10175) includes provisions that apply to CCTV usage.
 Under the Act, the unauthorized access to, interception of, or interference with data is a criminal offense.
 This means that unauthorized access to CCTV footage could potentially be considered a cybercrime.